|Moravian pumpkin muffins|

 Sometimes I bake things to help me remember, to transport me to another place in time.
 This weekend I was thinking about our family’s rare trips to Granny’s house in Winston-Salem when I was little, so I made some old-fashioned Moravian pumpkin muffins (veganized, of course) to help take me back.
 Granny and all of Dad’s family were Moravian.

 As a child I didn’t know much about Moravian culture and traditions, but what I did know fascinated me.
-My knowledge was limited in part because there’s no Moravian church in Tallahassee.
+My knowledge was limited because, like I said, we seldom visited our Moravian relatives and because there’s no Moravian church in Tallahassee.
 There are Moravian congregations in 13 states including Florida (South Florida), but Winston-Salem and Bethlehem, Pennsylvania, are the major Moravian centers in America.